mlesniak/mlesniak.github.io/redis-1k.md

 ### A short excursion into over-engineering

-We want to implement a more general approach the if-else-cascade, though one can argue that this is not the worst code to maintain.
-Nonetheless, a switch statement would be possible as well.
+We want to implement a more general approach the if-else-cascade, though one can rightfully argue that this is not the worst code to maintain.
+Nonetheless, a `switch` statement would be possible as well.
 For that, we have to add a custom attribute which stores the corresponding encoding character for each data type:
 ```cs
 [AttributeUsage(AttributeTargets.Field)]
 sealed class ByteRepresentationAttribute : Attribute